brianchiem/cs35l-group26/README.md

 # cs35l-group26

-Wordle Clone

 ## How to edit

+### Github Desktop

+Brian: I recommend installing Github Desktop.

 ### Get code

+Clone repository.
+You can do this easily through Github Desktop.

-Clone repository, `cd` into wordle-clone and install requirements (npm needs to be installed)
+`cd` into `wordle-clone` and install requirements (npm needs to be installed)

 ```shell
 cd ./wordle-clone